When Should You Move out During a Short Sale?

 Reasons to Occupy Your Home During a Short Sale

-My advice to sellers is to stay put during the short sale.
+Stay put during the short sale.
 Don't move.
 Although you may be eager to get on with your life, turn the next page and put all of this behind you, there are good reasons to stay in your home.

 - Vacant homes are often vandalized.
 Just because you are short selling doesn't mean you are not responsible for your home.
 You are responsible for your home all the way to the day it closes.
 That means if someone breaks in to rip out the copper plumbing and floods the place, that loss is your loss.
 Moreover, bear in mind that many homes are not insured after 30 days of vacancy.
 Check your homeowner insurance policy.
 Purchasing vacant home insurance is expensive.